 Owl Rock Technology Advisors LLC (the "Adviser") serves as the Company's investment adviser, an indirect subsidiary of Blue Owl Capital, Inc. ("Blue Owl") (NYSE: OWL) and part of Owl Rock, a division of Blue Owl focused on direct lending.
 The Adviser is registered with the Securities and Exchange Commission ("SEC") as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 Blue Owl consists of three divisions: (1) Owl Rock, which focuses on direct lending, (2) Dyal, which focuses on providing capital to institutional alternative asset managers and (3) Oak Street, which focuses on real estate strategies.
 Subject to the overall supervision of the Company's board of directors (the "Board"), the Adviser manages the day-to-day operations of, and provides investment advisory and management services to, the Company.
-As of April 1, 2022, the Owl Rock division of Blue Owl also includes a CLO business ("Wellfleet"), which was acquired from affiliates of Littlejohn & Co., LLC.

 Through August 1, 2021, the Company conducted private offerings (each, a "Private Offering") of its common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended, (the "Securities Act").
 At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of the Company's common stock pursuant to a subscription agreement entered into with the Company.
 Until the earlier of an Exchange Listing (as defined below) or the end of the Commitment Period (as defined below), investors were required to fund drawdowns to purchase shares of the Company's common stock up to the amount of their respective Capital Commitment on an as-needed basis each time the Company delivered a drawdown notice to its investors.
 As of November 5, 2021, the Capital Commitments were fully drawn.
 The initial closing of the Private Offering occurred on August 10, 2018 (the "Initial Closing").
-The "Commitment Period" will continue until the earlier of (i) the five year anniversary of the Final Closing, August 1, 2026, and (ii) the seven year anniversary of the Initial Closing.
+The "Commitment Period" will continue until the earlier of (i) the five year anniversary of the Final Closing (August 1, 2026) and (ii) the seven year anniversary of the Initial Closing (August 10, 2025).
 If the Company has not consummated an Exchange Listing by the end of the Commitment Period, subject to extension of two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the 1940 Act) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.